 Toxic Non-Standard Asset Screening

-Any asset that cannot be readily realised within 30 days, or be accurately and fairly valued on an ongoing basis, will fail to meet the FCA definition of a Standard Asset.
-These can be highly detrimental to both consumers and the regulated firms connected to them.
+Any asset that cannot be readily realised within 30 days, or accurately and fairly valued on an ongoing basis, will fail to meet the FCA definition of a Standard Asset.
+These can be highly detrimental to both consumers and the regulated firms involved.

 OVERVIEW